 Term of Program

-Special Project Agreements are established and renewed with a three-year term.
+Special Project Agreements are established and renewed every three years or when the Project Director changes, whichever comes first.
 At the end of the term, the SPA must be renewed or the program closed.
 Funds remaining in the account must be spent in accordance with the terms outlined on the SPA, or may be transferred to a similar fund approved by the department and the University Corporation.